AOTP-Ventures/evalgate/website/docs/v0.3.0/evaluators-reference.md

 section: "Reference"
 slug: "evaluators-reference"
 order: 9
-description: "Guide to all evaluator types iwith configuration options and examples"
+description: "Guide to all evaluator types with configuration options and examples"
 ---

 # Evaluators Reference